 Net Amortization/Accretion (generally referred to as "amortization"): Net amortization can become substantial and volatile with changes in interest rates.
 When mortgage rates decrease, premium amortization of mortgage assets generally increases, which reduces net interest income.
-Net amortization in 2021 and 2020 was elevated due to the historically low mortgage rates, which led to accelerated prepayments of mortgage assets.
-Net amortization was higher in 2020 given the considerable decline in mortgage rates that took place in the first half of 2020.
-Mortgage rates have remained low, but experienced a small increase in 2021.
+In 2022, mortgage rates increased rapidly and reduced mortgage refinance activity, which decreased net amortization.
+Net amortization was higher in 2021 given the historically low mortgage rates that existed at the end of 2020 and continued into the first half of 2021.

 Prepayment Fees on Advances: Fees for members' early repayment of certain Advances, which are included in net interest income, are designed to make us economically indifferent to whether members hold Advances to maturity or repay them before maturity.
-Advance prepayment fees were moderate in 2021.
-The higher Advance prepayment fees in 2020 were caused by a higher amount of member prepayments of Advances as interest rates declined.
+Advance prepayment fees were minimal in 2022.

-Other Components of Net Interest Rate Spread: The total other components of net interest rate spread decreased \$117 million in 2021 compared to 2020.
-The net decrease was primarily due to the factors below.
+Other Components of Net Interest Rate Spread: The total other components of net interest rate spread increased \$69 million in 2022 compared to 2021.
+The net increase was primarily due to the factors below.